 Most college counselors will strongly recommend that you visit the colleges you are considering.
 They are right.
-The campus visit is the only way you will know if the college feels “right”.
+The college visit is the only way you will know if the campus feels “right”.

 The college visit scheduled with the admissions office will look very similar at many colleges.
 Visitors will get a brief information session about the college and then a campus tour led by a current student.
 The information that is shared is very important and should not be missed.

 However, students must remember that the information you receive on a sanctioned campus tour can be very scripted and is meant to sell you on the college.
 Plus, the places that are showcased on the campus tour are the things the college is proud to show off.
 There will be elements of the campus that will be left out.
 Sometimes they are left out because there is just not enough time, and other times it is because it is not the best selling point for the college.